Sergey Mikhalkov: Life and career

 Use of the Soviet anthem, with Mikhalkov's lyrics, continued until 1991, when it was retired by President Boris Yeltsin after the USSR dissolved.
 However, when Vladimir Putin took over from Yeltsin in 2000, he began to clamor for a restoration of Alexandrov's music in place of Yeltsin's choice.

-Mikhalkov was 87 years old by this time and long since retired; in fact, he is better known in modern Russia (or rather – by the new generation of Russians) as the father of popular filmmakers Nikita Mikhalkov and Andrei Konchalovsky, the latter of which had dropped part of his name "Mikhalkov-Konchalovsky" when he left Russia.
+Mikhalkov was 87 years old by this time and long since retired; in fact, younger Russian generations likely knew him better as the father of popular filmmakers Nikita Mikhalkov and Andrei Konchalovsky, the latter of which had dropped part of his name "Mikhalkov-Konchalovsky" when he left Russia.
 But when Putin's push to restore the old anthem began to pick up momentum, Mikhalkov decided to write new lyrics to go with Alexandrov's score.
-The result was the National Anthem of Russia, which was officially adopted on December 30, 2000.
+The result was the National Anthem of Russia, which was officially adopted on 30 December 2000.

 Apart from the national anthem, Mikhalkov produced a great number of satirical plays and provided scripts for several Soviet comedies.
 He also successfully revived a long derelict genre of satirical fable.
 He was awarded three Stalin Prizes (1941, 1942, 1950) and numerous other awards.

-He resided in Moscow.
-On his 90th birthday in 2003, Putin personally visited him at his home to present him with the 2nd class Order "For Merit to the Fatherland", citing him for his contributions to the culture of Russia.
+On Mikhalkov's 90th birthday in 2003, Putin personally visited him at his home in Moscow to present him with the Order "For Merit to the Fatherland", 2nd class, citing him for his contributions to the culture of Russia.
 Mikhalkov was also decorated with a Hero of Socialist Labour and the Order of Lenin, among others, for his work during the Soviet period.

+Mikhalkov died in Moscow on 27 August 2009, at the age of 96.
+His funeral, held at the Cathedral of Christ the Saviour, was attended by family, friends, and government officials.
+He was buried at Novodevichy Cemetery in Moscow with full military honors.

+Personal life

 In 1936, Mikhalkov married Natalia Petrovna Konchalovskaya (1903–1988), granddaughter of Vasily Surikov.
 They remained married for 53 years until her death.
 In 1997, Mikhalkov married physics professor Yulia Valeryevna Subbotina.

-Mikhalkov died in his sleep at the age of 96 in a Moscow hospital.
-His funeral, held at the Cathedral of Christ the Saviour, was attended by family, friends, and government officials.
-He was buried at Novodevichy Cemetery in Moscow with full military honors.